Kulczyk Investments: Energy

 As a result, consolidation of assets of Polenergia Holding and Polish Energy Partners in August 2014, a new public company Polenergia SA was formed.
-The merger resulted in the creation of the largest private energy group, the leader of the domestic renewable energy market.
+The merger resulted in the creation of a private energy group.
 At the same time, the international Chinese fund CEE Equity Partners holds a 15.99% share in Polenergia.

-In March 2018, Polenergia has signed an agreement with Statoil to develop offshore wind farms in the Baltic Sea.
+In March 2018, Polenergia signed an agreement with Statoil to develop offshore wind farms in the Baltic Sea.

 In August 2018, Dominika Kulczyk, who has a 50.2% stake in Polenergia SA, announced a tender offer to acquire remaining 49.8% stake in the company.